BookingSync/channel-api-docs/content/guides/create-a-booking-payments-on-partner-side.md

 json = JSON.parse(response.body)
 if response.status == 201
   booking_id = json["data"]["id"]
-  # save this booking id
+  # Save the payment ID for reference
 else
   handle_errors(json)
 end
 ~~~

-Payments endpoint also support `Idempotency-Key` header.
+> **Note:** Payments endpoint also support `Idempotency-Key` header.
 To ensure idempotent writes and frictionless integration, it is highly recommended to provide `Idempotency-Key` header.
 For a given key, every success response will be cached for 6 hours.
 Thanks to that, you can safely retry write operation.